Koh Ach Seh

 Koh Ach Seh (Khmer: កោះអាចម៍សេះ) is a Cambodian island located off the country's southern coast in the Gulf of Thailand.
 "Koh Ach Seh" translates to 'Horseback Riding Island', however the name is popular evolving to just Koh Seh - Horse Island.
 The island is part of Kep Archipelago, and is being administered by Kep Province.

 During the Cambodian–Vietnamese War, the Khmer Rouge used Koh Seh as an outpost.
-Military bunkers and fruit trees planted by the Khmer Rouge as a food source are still visible on the island nowadays.
+Military bunkers and fruit trees planted by the Khmer Rouge as a food source are still visible on the island.